 The GAMESSPLUS solubility utility adds two new namelists to GAMESSPLUS: the \$VAPOR namelist and the \$DGS namelist.
 Both namelists define the specifics for a particular type of SMx calculation.
-For a given solute A in a given liquid solvent B, the \$DGS namelist provides the specifics for calculating the standard-state free energy of solvation of the solute A in solvent B, ΔG_S^o .
+For a given solute A in a given liquid solvent B, the \$DGS namelist provides the specifics for calculating the standard-state free energy of solvation of the solute A in solvent B, ΔG_S^0 .
 The \$VAPOR namelist provides the specifics for calculating the standard-state free energy of self-solvation of solute A, which defines the pure-solute vapor pressure of A, P^{\bullet} .
 The \$VAPOR namelist can also supply a user-given pure-solute vapor pressure of solute A in several different units; in this case, a free energy of self-solvation calculation of solute A is not carried out.
 These two namelists are used to specify the SM5.42 or SM5.43 parameter set, which corresponds to a particular wave function for which the SM5.42 or SM5.43 parameters were optimized, (the available wave functions are shown in the section entitled Executive Summary above).
-They also specify the solvent descriptors for the two solvents used in the calculation (i.e., the solvent descriptors for the pure solution of the solute required for the calculation of the free energy of self-solvation and the solvent descriptors of the solvent used in the calculation of ΔG_S^o).
-For example, for the solubility calculation of n-pentane in methanol, the \$VAPOR namelist would be used to specify the solvent descriptors of n-pentane, and the \$DGS namelist would be used to specify the solvent descriptors of methanol.
-Below are descriptions of the keywords used in both \$VAPOR and \$DGS.
+They also specify the solvent descriptors for the two solvents used in the calculation (i.e., the solvent descriptors of the solvent used in the calculation of ΔG_S^0).
+For example, for the solubility calculation of n-pentane in methanol, the \$VAPOR namelist would be used to specify the solvent descriptors of methanol.
+Below are descriptors of the keywords used in both \$VAPOR and \$DGS.